mapbox/mapbox-studio-classic/docs/0000-01-01-compositing-reference.md

 Some of these modes will be more useful when applied to the whole style with the `comp-op` property, rather than with a symbolizer-specific property such as `polygon-comp-op`.
 All of the examples below were created with `comp-op`; there would be fewer differences between some of them had `polygon-comp-op` been used.

 The `src` and `dst` composite operations show only the source and destination layers, respectively.
 Neither are of much use in Mapbox Studio (where you can just as easily hide the layers).
-The `src-over` comp-op is another one you won't be uding much.
+The `src-over` comp-op is another one you won't be using much.
 It draws the source and destination normally, the same as not applying a comp-op at all.
 The rest of the alpha blending compositing operations may be useful for cartography, however.

 ### Dst-over